 - We also held a ‘co-design’ workshop in each area in early 2016.
 At these workshops local women, representatives from local organisations (e.g. Children’s Centres), and some midwives, worked together to develop ideas for key messages and plans to increase the number of women who begin antenatal care early in pregnancy.

-How will this project be evaluated?
+How is this project being evaluated?

 - The project is being evaluated through a cluster randomised controlled trial.
-We will look at anonymous hospital data from local maternity services to see whether pregnant women living in the areas (wards) where the project took place begin their antenatal care earlier, and see greater benefits for both themselves and their babies, when compared with women living in a different 10 areas within the same boroughs.
+We are looking at anonymous hospital data from local maternity services to see whether pregnant women living in the areas (wards) where the project took place begin their antenatal care earlier, and see greater benefits for both themselves and their babies, when compared with women living in a different 10 areas within the same boroughs.

 - Finally, we are working with a health economist to determine whether the community project provides good value for money.